 Meet Berniece R.

-Employers purchase workers’ compensation insurance because they are legally required by law to do so in North Carolina, with some narrow exceptions.
+Employers purchase workers’ compensation insurance because they are legally required by law to do so in North Carolina and South Carolina, with some narrow exceptions.
 They are buying that insurance so that they won’t have to pay out-of-pocket if one of their employees gets hurt while on the job.

 When you get hurt at work, you may expect your coworkers and your employer to sympathize with your situation.
 After all, you work with them every day, and everyone probably knows everyone in some capacity.
 However, when it comes to workers’ compensation insurance, your employer may not be as forthright about helping you get the most benefits possible because it can raise their premium.
 They may even try to terminate or demote you under the guise of another reason.